xanather/xti/README.md

 - Must run as administrator otherwise Windows kernel will deny access to certain functions.

 ## Installing
-Supports either x64 or Arm64 machines.
+Supports either x64 or Arm64 computers.
-1. Install Qt open source with MSVC desktop feature
+1. Install Qt open source with MSVC desktop feature.
-2. Install C++ Visual Studio feature (or Visual Studio C++ Build Tools)
+2. Install C++ Visual Studio feature (or Visual Studio C++ Build Tools).
-3. Install CMake
+3. Install CMake.
-4. Run build.ps1
+4. Run build.ps1.
 5. Copy the set of .dll's and exe binaries in /release-output to where ever you want.
 Run the exe as admin.

 ## Before Running